selhorn/doc-test/source.md

 ### <a name="azure"></a>Azure deploy button

-Use this button to deploy the template:
+Click this button to deploy the ARM template.
+Use the template parameters table for a preview of the information the template requires.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FF5Networks%2Ff5-azure-arm-templates%2Fmaster%2Fexperimental%2Fstandalone%2F1nic%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-### Template parameters
+####Template parameters####

 | Parameter | Required | Description |
 | --- | --- | --- |